jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     touch makePythonTdd.sh
     tree -a -L 2

-  the `history program`_ shows all the commands I typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ `Test Driven Development`_ environment for me
+  the `history program`_ shows all the commands I typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for me

-* these are the commands I used to help make a Python_ `Test Driven Development`_ environment
+* these are the commands I used to help make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`

   .. code-block:: shell